Feyisayo-O/LITA-Capstone-Project-1/README.md

 ### Power BI Dashboard
 - **Dashboard Creation**: Developed an interactive dashboard visualizing key sales insights.
-- **Features**: Included sales overview, top-performing products, and regional breakdowns.
+- **Features**: Include sales overview, top-performing products, and regional breakdowns.
 ![Power BI Sales](https://github.com/user-attachments/assets/18561428-c669-40ce-8d87-0bad38fd9c11)

 ## Key Insights
-  - The top-selling product is Hat, contributing 23.19% to total sales and was purchased mostly in the East region.
+  - The top-selling product was Hat with 80,000 sales recorded and purchased mostly in the East region.
-  - The South region generated the highest revenue at $4,675,000 with 122,500 sales transactions.
+  - The South region generated the highest revenue at $4,675,000 contributing 44.16% of the total revenue.
+It also had the highest sales with 122,500 sales contributing to 35.51% of total sales.
-  - The monthly sales had no particular trend as it fluctuated.
-The most sales recorded were in February and July.
-The least sales recorded were in May and December.
+  The monthly sales had no particular trend as it fluctuated.
+The most sales were recorded in February and July, and the fewest were recorded in May and December.
-  - A total of $10,587,500 was generated in revenue with 345,000 sales recorded.
+  - In total, $10,587,500 was generated in revenue with 345,000 sales recorded.

-Below are the dashboards for the years 2023 and 2024 respectively.
+Below are the dashboards for the years 2023 and 2024, and their key insights respectively.
-![Power BI Sales 1](https://github.com/user-attachments/assets/8e58b47d-6fb5-4f10-85d3-f4eed5c55bc2)
+![Power BI Sales 1](https://github.com/user-attachments/assets/8e58b47d-6fb5-4f10-85d3-f4eed5c55bc2) For the year 2023,
+  - The top-selling product was Shirt with 42,500 sales recorded and purchased mostly in the East region.
+  - The South region generated the highest revenue at $2,425,000 contributing 43.5% of the total revenue.
+It also had the highest sales with 67,500 sales contributing to 34.62% of total sales.
+  The monthly sales had no particular trend as it fluctuated.
+The most sales were recorded in July, and the fewest were recorded in May.
+  - In total, $5,575,500 was generated in revenue with 195,000 sales recorded.

-![Power BI Sales 2](https://github.com/user-attachments/assets/e7e6050f-8fb8-4240-9945-d69a9344b23d)
+![Power BI Sales 2](https://github.com/user-attachments/assets/e7e6050f-8fb8-4240-9945-d69a9344b23d) For the year 2023,
+  - The top-selling product was Hat with 45,000 sales recorded and purchased mostly in the East region.
+  - The South region generated the highest revenue at $2,250,000 contributing 44.89% of the total revenue.
+It also had the highest sales with 55,000 sales contributing to 36.67% of total sales.
+  The monthly sales initially increased from January to March after which it fluctuated.
+The most sales were recorded in June, and the fewest were recorded in May.
+  - In total, $5,012,500 was generated in revenue with 150,000 sales recorded.

 ## Acknowledgements
   - Special thanks to the instructors at The Incubator Hub for guidance throughout the learning period.